Exponents and Powers: A practical guide for Class 7

 Exponents in Real-World Applications

-Exponents aren't just abstract mathematical concepts; they have numerous practical applications in various fields.
+Exponents aren't just abstract mathematical concepts; they have numerous practical applications in various fields Which is the point..

 -

 Scientific Notation: Scientists use exponents to represent very large or very small numbers concisely.
-For example, the speed of light is approximately 3 x 10⁸ meters per second.
+As an example, the speed of light is approximately 3 x 10⁸ meters per second.

 -